leapcode/leap_platform/README.md

 You could use Vagrant or KVM to simulate a live deployment.

 For a live deployment of the platform the amount of required (virtual) servers depends on your needs and which services you want to deploy.
-In it's initial release you can deploy Tor, OpenVPN, CouchDB and a webapp to administer your users (billing, help tickets,...).
+In it's initial release you can deploy Tor, OpenVPN, CouchDB and a webapp to administer your users (billing, help tickets,…).
 While you can deploy all services on one server, we stronly recommend to use seperate servers for better security.

 Usage
 =====